-Updated September 2018: According to the Centers for Disease Control and Prevention, one in three adults has hypertension (or high blood pressure), which is a leading cause of stroke, heart attack and kidney failure.
-Approximately 30% of hypertension cases may be attributable to obesity, and the figure may be as high as 60% in men under age 45.
+Updated September 2021: According to the Centers for Disease Control and Prevention, hypertension (or high blood pressure) is a leading cause of stroke, heart attack and kidney failure.
+During the pandemic, 64 percent of COVID-19 hospitalizations could be attributed to hypertension, obesity, diabetes, and heart failure.
 People who are overweight also are more likely to have hypertension.
-The most recent Behavioral Risk Factor Surveillance System (BRFSS) finds that nine of the 10 states with the highest rates of hypertension are in the South.
-West Virginia has the highest rate at 43.5%.
+The most recent Behavioral Risk Factor Surveillance System (BRFSS) finds that 10 of the 13 states with the highest rates of hypertension are in the South.
+West Virginia has the highest rate at 43.8%.

 Hypertension Rate by State,

 Select years with the slider to see historical data.
 Hover over

 information.
 Click a state to lock the selection.
 Click again to unlock.